 I’ve ridden several sections of the Florida Keys Overseas Heritage Trail along US 1 through the Keys.
 This last stretch – Mile Marker (MM) 15 to MM 5 – stands out as one of the most scenic and safest sections.

 - You never have to contend with traffic.
 This whole section, including the bridges, is a trail separate from the busy Overseas Highway.
+NOTE: For the moment, this is no longer true, as the Shark Key Bridge on this route is closed due to damage from Hurricane Ian in September 2022.
+It is slated to be repaired, but there is no estimated completion date at this point.

 - There are a half dozen bridges, which offer the best views and scenery the Keys have.